Kirk3gaard/Publications/README.md

 * Data
   * The raw sequencing data is available in European Nucleotide Archive with BioProject ID: [PRJEB10929](http://www.ncbi.nlm.nih.gov/bioproject/?term=PRJEB10929).
   * The genome sequence data have been submitted to DDBJ/EMBL/GenBank databases under accession numbers LKHB00000000, LKHC00000000 and LKHD00000000.
-  * The .RData used for binning with the [mmgenome package](http://madsalbertsen.github.io/mmgenome/) is available at [figshare](https://figshare.com/authors/Rasmus_Kirkegaard/2604133)
+  * The ".RData" files used for binning of genomes from metagenome sequencing data with the [mmgenome package](http://madsalbertsen.github.io/mmgenome/) is available at [figshare](https://figshare.com/authors/Rasmus_Kirkegaard/2604133)